Meet the Chefs + Artists of the Seafaring Speakeasy

 Alongside Netarts oysters served with finger lime and a seaweed gelee, Chefs Jacob and Joseph will prepare purple sea urchin with dulse and sansho pepper, served in the shell.

-This dish will be utilizing uni from dive-collected sea urchins sourced from Newport’s OoNee Sea Urchin Ranch.
+This dish will be utilizing uni from dive-collected sea urchins sourced from OoNee Sea Urchin Ranch in Newport, OR.

 Chef Kari Shaughnessy, Hayward